mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 The expression `numpy.loadtxt(...)` is a [function call](reference.html#function-call) that asks Python to run the function `loadtxt` that belongs to the `numpy` library.
-This [dotted notation](reference.html#dotted-notation) is used everywhere in Python to refer to the parts of things as `thing.component`.
+This [dotted notation](reference.html#dotted-notation) is used everywhere in Python to refer to parts of things, with the syntax `thing.component`.

-`numpy.loadtxt` has two [parameters](reference.html#parameter):
-the name of the file we want to read, and the [delimiter](reference.html#delimiter) that separates values on a line.
+The function call to `numpy.loadtxt` has two [parameters](reference.html#parameter): the name of the file we want to read, and the [delimiter](reference.html#delimiter) that separates values on a line.
 These both need to be character strings (or [strings](reference.html#string) for short), so we put them in quotes.

-When we are finished typing and press Shift+Enter, the notebook runs our command.
+When we press Shift+Enter,
+the notebook runs our command.
-Since we haven't told it to do anything else with the function's output, the notebook displays it.
+Since we haven't told it what to do with the function's output, the notebook displays it.
 In this case,
 that output is the data we just loaded.